Andreja28/FES-API/README.md

 This request specifies which workflow will be run and uploads two files (`.zip` containing all the input files for the workflow and `.yaml` file).

+`type` field must be either `cwl` or `toil` `workflow-template` field specifies the template from which the workflow will be created

+Creating workflow from `toil` template:
 ```bash
 curl -F 'yaml=@mnt/d/inputs.yaml' -F 'input_zip=@mnt/d/inputs.zip' -F 'type=toil' -F 'workflow-template=musico-api' 127.0.0.1:5000/create-workflow